raspine/vim-breakgutter/README.md

 vim-breakgutter simply adds break-signs to the gutter and provides the method "GetGdbBreakpointArgs()" when spawning gdb from Vim.

-GetGdbBreakpointArgs() simply returns a gdb argument string in the format:
+GetGdbBreakpointArgs() returns a gdb argument string in the format:
 "-ex file1.c:10 -ex file2.c:20" read by gdb upon start.